projg2/python-guide/helper.rst

     python_domodule images application ${MY_PN}.py \
         AUTHORS CHANGES COPYING DEPENDS TODO __init__.py

-It is roughly equivalent to ``dodir -r``, except that it byte-compiles all Python modules found inside it.
+It is roughly equivalent to ``doins -r``, except that it byte-compiles all Python modules found inside it.

 ``python_doheader`` is used in the very rare cases when Python packages